Skip to main content

 That leads to a simple rule.
 If pending-to-available lag is the main constraint, prioritize fund-availability and clearing fixes before tightening payouts.
 If funds are already available but disbursement is outrunning inflow, start with payout or AP timing.
 Then prove the result in your books and exception evidence before you scale the change.

-If you want a deeper dive, read Working Capital Management for Payment Platforms: How to Optimize Cash Between Collection and Disbursement.
+For a broader operating view, read Working Capital Management for Payment Platforms: How to Optimize Cash Between Collection and Disbursement.

 Use this first when payment confirmation exists but your Ledger posts late.
 It improves visibility into reported Cash Position, but it is still a visibility control, not proof that funds are spendable.